npujol/ebay_alerts/README.md

 # ebay_alerts
-Small website to check ebay alert
+A small app to check the search on ebay